 Fermented foods and drinks are wonderful for our bodies.
 I love Kombucha Kamp’s Starter Kits.
 They have multiple options for you to choose from so you can save money by making it yourself.
 Not to mention, they taste delicious!

 4. Yoga or Pilates for Detox

 A great way to release toxins from your body is by sweating it out!
 Through stretching and compressing the muscles, along with deep breathing, both yoga and pilates use the entire body.

 There are plenty of teachers who give samples of their work on YouTube.
 I love being able to stretch my body more and more each time.
 I found out that doing a “twist” of any sort is particularly beneficial, as it “wrings out” your organs, much like you would wring out a sponge, rag, etc. I like the visual of “wringing out the toxins,” as tough poses are more bearable when you know the benefits!

 5. Coffee Enema Detox

 Alright, I know it sounds scary, but it’s not and there’s plenty of help for you to do this detox method at-home and safely.

 The best info I’ve seen on coffee enema detox is from Dr. Jay Davidson.
-Check out his Ultimate Coffee Enema Program.
+Check out his posts on coffee enemas here.
 He’ll help you learn how to pick out the right organic coffee and equipment.

 Coffee enemas are a great way to increase the liver’s bile production, and therefore, your detoxification.4 Even though elimination is important, it’s about more than going #2 regularly!